gonzalorf/plane-atari2600game/README.md

 # Plane: an Atari 2600 game

 ### Hardware limitations and "features"
-Screen resolution 160 x 192 pixels
+Screen resolution of 160 x 192 pixels.

-128 bytes of RAM (just 128, not 128 Kb nor 128 Mb...)
+128 bytes of RAM (just 128, not 128 Kb nor 128 Mb...).

-4 kb of ROM space
+4 kb of ROM space for the game program.

 No video memory.
-You need to draw every pixel, line by line, frame by frame, acording to the TV electron beam position.
+You need to draw every pixel, line by line, frame by frame, according to the TV electron beam position.

 Super challenging programming skills are required, making smart use of every CPU cycle in the right moment.

 Only 2 sprites, 8 pixels wide.
 2 missiles, 1 pixel wide each, and a 1 pixel wide "ball".
 That, and a low (even lower) resolution background is all you have to make a game.